"Why am I being prompted so frequently for authentication using SAML with WSS Agent?"

 Additional Information

 By design, WSS Agent has no visibility into the IdP’s session or persistent cookies that are used for login, nor does it have access to the SAML session duration.
-WSS Agent facilitates the SAML transaction by opening a webview component, and that component handles the cookie lifetime, storage, and negotiation of the user’s login session directly with the SAML IdP server.
+WSS Agent facilitates the SAML transaction by opening a webview component or the system browser, and that component handles the cookie lifetime, storage, and negotiation of the user's login session that occurs between the Cloud SWG Proxy and the SAML IdP server.